 The rate at which technology is developing is making it a lot more difficult for people to stay up-to-date with the skills they need.
 As a result, companies cannot find enough highly skilled ICT experts.
 This is happening all over the world right now, not just in Europe.
 Moreover, it concerns almost every sector of the economy since digital technologies are permeating all industries – from retail to logistics, education to healthcare.
 As such we need to secure the future of the industry by teaching young people digital skills, by investing in the current generation of workers and by addressing the skills demand today.

-The work session will focus on digital skills, education, training and jobs.
+The work session focused on digital skills, education, training and jobs.

-Firstly, it will discuss the Grand Coalition for Digital jobs, which is a multi-stakeholder partnership aimed to close the digital skills gap.
-In particular, we will discuss:
+Firstly, it discussed the Grand Coalition for Digital jobs, which is a multi-stakeholder partnership aimed to close the digital skills gap.
+In particular, we discussed:

 - how to make it more sustainable,

 - how to increase its impact so that additional trainings, internships and jobs are offered, and

 - how to bring more organizations on board, e.g. companies from the ICT-using sectors, employment services, HR networks, and education players.

 - what types of digital skills are increasingly required in the labour market, such as coding skills but also for example cyber-security, cloud computing and big data analytics skills,